asokolsky/RESTing-with-Flask/03/farm/README.md

 ## Server

-In this section we added the following functionality:
+In this section we are adding the following functionality:

-* farm schema defined
+* farm schema defined using [schema](https://github.com/keleshev/schema) package.
+Install it using `pip3 install schema`
+* dataset class now works with schema
 * APIs animal,POST enforce schema validation

 ## Client